Peckforth History, Family Crest & Coats of Arms

 Today Pitchford Hall is a large Grade I listed Tudor country house that was mostly rebuilt c.
 1560.
 Portions of the Roman Watling Street runs through the grounds.
 Early records show that Geoffrey de Pykeford, a crusader, was Lord of the Manor from 1272.
 He also built the local church of St Michael, which contains an oak effigy of him.

 Early History of the Peckforth family

 This web page shows only a small excerpt of our Peckforth research.
-Another 127 words (9 lines of text) are included under the topic Early Peckforth History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Peckforth History in all our PDF Extended History products and printed products wherever possible.

 Peckforth Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Peckforth family name include Pickford, Pitchford, Picford, Pichford, Pitford and others.

 Early Notables of the Peckforth family (pre 1700)

 Another 50 words (4 lines of text) are included under the topic Early Peckforth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peckforth family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Peckforth surname or a spelling variation of the name include: Susan Pickford, who came to Barbados in 1659; Mary Pickford, who arrived in Virginia in 1663 with her husband; John Pitford arrived in Barbados in 1689.